TonyYu2015/m-react/doc/HOOKS/useEffect_useLayoutEffect.md

 }
 ```

-Here we can see before the mutation stage, just schedule an async task of `flushPassiveEffects`.
+Here we can see before the mutation stage, just schedule a task of `flushPassiveEffects`, and is an async task because of it set `NormalSchedulerPriority` level.

 ### CommitMutationEffects
 > DOM mutation